 At times, school-based administrators, district administrators, school-based PL teams and/or other entities find it necessary to incur the professional learning services of professional learning providers from outside the Broward School System (outside vendors).
-For professional learning provided by outside vendors to qualify for in-service points, all learning must be pre-approved by PDSS prior to initiating or communicating in-service information to participants.
-All learning, implementation, follow-up and monitoring including support must meet all the qualifiers of quality professional learning and in-service as set forth in this document for approval.
+For professional learning provided by outside vendors to qualify for inservice points, all learning must be pre-approved by PDSS prior to initiating or communicating inservice information to participants.
+All learning, implementation, follow-up and monitoring including support must meet all the qualifiers of quality professional learning and inservice as set forth in this document, statutes, Administrative Codes and SBBC policies for approval.